-WATCH: Elementary School Teacher Threatens to Kill 8-year-old’s Mother at California Protests
+WATCH: Elementary School Teacher Threatens to Kill 8-Year-Old’s Mother at California Protests

 The eight-year-old can be heard sobbing in the background and saying she is scared.

 “Do you see what you did to a child?”
-Baze can be heard asking.
+Baze then asks.
 “Good job.”

 According to The Daily Mail, Baze said Maxwell “jumped out of nowhere” and threatened her and her daughter that she was going to call the police, while telling them they weren’t welcome in the area.